timgit/file-tagger/README.md

 #Summary#

-FileTagger provides HTML helpers to create tags for JavaScript, CSS or other file-based elements in an ASP.NET MVC project.
+FileTagger provides HTML helpers to dynamically create tags for JavaScript, CSS or other file-based elements in an ASP.NET MVC project.

 This was originally built for injecting revision-named JavaScript and CSS bundles from client-side build tools, such as [grunt-filerev](https://github.com/yeoman/grunt-filerev) or [gulp-rev](https://github.com/sindresorhus/gulp-rev).
 However, it could be used simply to inject tags baesd on the virtual path of the hosting application.